-Security tight as Congo prepares to release 1st vote results
+Security tight as Congo prepares to release vote results

 - 7 dead in shooting in Mexican city of Playa del Carmen

+The preliminary results of the Dec.
+30 vote had been expected on Sunday, but the commission indefinitely delayed the announcement, to the frustration and growing suspicion of many Congolese.
+Some said the delay is allowing manipulation in favor of the ruling party.

+“Seeing all these barriers, it proves that (the commission) doesn’t need or doesn’t want to give us the name of the person who was elected,” said Kinshasa resident Beni Babutu.

-Congo on Dec.
-30 voted for a successor to departing President Joseph Kabila.
-He backs ruling party candidate Emmanuel Ramazani Shadary, who is under European Union sanctions.
+The vast, mineral-rich Central African country is choosing a successor to departing President Joseph Kabila, in power since 2001.
+He backs ruling party candidate Emmanuel Ramazani Shadary, who is under European Union sanctions for a crackdown on Congolese protesting two years of election delays while he was interior minister.

-Leading opposition candidate Martin Fayulu has urged the electoral commission to announce the true results as quickly as possible and warned it not to “play with fire, it is very dangerous.”
+Leading opposition candidate Martin Fayulu, a Kinshasa lawmaker and businessman, has urged the electoral commission to announce the true results as quickly as possible and warned it not to “play with fire, it is very dangerous.”
+He said the delay is to “fudge the results” and warned that his coalition would release its own figures if the official ones are in doubt.

+Spokesmen for both Shadary and the other top opposition candidate, Felix Tshisekedi, have indicated that their candidates won.
+Tshisekedi’s party on Tuesday called him the “presumed winner” and indicated that he has had contact with Kabila “to prepare a peaceful and civilized transfer of power.”
+Kabila adviser Kikaya Bin Karubi, however, denied any such contact.

+The government has cut internet service since the day after the election to prevent speculation on social media about who won, and blocked some radio stations.